sapegin/mrm/packages/mrm-task-contributing/templates/Contributing.md

 - If you have commit access to repository and want to make big change or not sure about something, make a new branch and open pull request.
 - We’re using [Prettier](https://github.com/prettier/prettier) to format code, so don’t worry much about code formatting.
 - Don’t commit generated files, like minified JavaScript.
-- Don’t change version number and change log.
+- Don’t change version number and changelog.

 ## Need help?